realnikolaj/t8g1-skylab/content/_index.md

 This site presents the internal services and their configurations provided by T8G1-Skylab group, the cluster's network topology and documentation for users and administrators along with the security implemented within the network.
+[See the public repository for this site here]

 ## Tasks
 ***